-I was surprised, I was the first to introduce Dave on how to use his NBA notoriety to reach back into the community and help others.
+I was surprised by him not keeping his word to our coach.
+I was the first to introduce Dave on how to use his NBA notoriety to reach back into the community and help others.

-In 1967 Bing’s rookie year in the NBA he was named to the NBA All-Star team.
+It all started in 1967 Bing’s rookie year in the NBA, he was named to the NBA All-Star team.
 The game would be played in the Baltimore Civic Center in February.
 On Friday two days before the game there was a shooting after a high school basketball game between Spingarn and McKinley Tech on the campus of Spingarn.
-A Spingarn student was the victim but would live to tell about it.
+A Spingarn student was the victim, but he would live to tell about it.
 There was talk of revenge, I was a member of the DC Recreation Department Roving Leader’s Youth Gang Task Force.

 I was assigned to go to the scene of the crime.
 The thinking was since I was a Spingarn alumnus and former athlete I might be able to quell the talk of revenge.
 When I arrived on the scene several students were talking loud and saying nothing that made any sense.
 The cops on the scene didn’t seem to have a clue.
 The student with the biggest and loudest mouth I pulled him to the side trying to figure out their next plan of action.
 He looked at me like I was crazy and walked away.
 This was a deadend street, I had to come up with my own plan of action.

 I walked to the other side of Benning Road to an old student hangout, Sporty’s carry out.
 I ordered a hot dog and soda.
 It was a beautiful evening.
 I went outside and sat on someone’s front steps and enjoyed my hot dog and soda.